rish987/trackswitch-manuform/README.md

 #### Alignment, marking, and cutting

 Now is the time to make the cuts that will allow the lines to connect to the hotswap sockets.
-For each row/column line, starting by aligning the bottom of the insulation above the probe tail.
+For each row/column line, starting by aligning the bottom of the insulation above the probe tail with the hot swap contact.
-Now, make a mark with your Sharpie about 5mm above/to the side of the hot swap contact:
+Now, make a mark with your Sharpie about 5mm above/to the side of the next hot swap contact:
 <!--
 ![Line Marking](images/line-marking.png)
 -->